planet-lia/lia-docs/content/game-rules.md

  <div style="text-align:center"><img src="/static/docs/images/workers.png" alt="Workers" width="25%"/></div>

 ## Warrior units
 Warrior units can't move backwards, but take less damage then worker units and can shoot bullets.
-They are also a bit more expensive.
+They can have the maximum of three bullets loaded at once and can shoot them with a delay of 0.2s while the reloading of a single bullet takes 1s.
-A warrior unit can shoot it's bullets with a delay of 0.2s while the reloading takes 1s.
+The warrior units are also a bit more expensive than the workers.

 * Price: 4 resources
 * Health: 100 HP